andreasabel/inCode/entry/free-alternative-regexp.md

 Alright, that's great and all.
 But what if we didn't want to offload 83% of the behavior to a type that has already been written for us.
 Is there a way we can directly use the structure of `Alt` itself to write our parser?

+This is analogous to asking, what if we wanted to actually write a function on a list (by pattern matching on `:` and `[]`) instead of always using `foldMap`?
+Can we directly operate on the structure of the list instead of using `foldMap` with some concrete monoid?

 I'm glad you asked!
 Let's look at the definition of the free alternative: